National Revolutionary Army: Second Sino-Japanese War (1937-1945)

 One of the most ambitious and controversial NRA campaigns was the counteroffensive to Operation Ichi-Go in 1944–1945.
 Though the Japanese initially made gains, the NRA halted further advances by mid-1945 and began to reclaim territory in Hunan and Guangxi.
 Plans were underway for an American-assisted push to retake Canton and advance on Shanghai before the Japanese surrender rendered these operations moot.

-Throughout the conflict, the NRA suffered enormous losses, including an estimated 750,000 combat casualties.
+Throughout the conflict, the NRA suffered enormous losses.
 Its sacrifices contributed significantly to tying down large portions of the Japanese Army, which in turn relieved pressure on Allied forces in the Pacific theatre.
 Nonetheless, internal dissent, fragmented authority, and post-war disillusionment set the stage for the resumed civil conflict with the Communists.

-Transformation into the R.O.C Armed Forces
+Reorganization into the R.O.C Armed Forces

 By the end of the war, under the 1947 Constitution of the Republic of China, the National Revolutionary Army was formally disbanded and reorganised into specialised branches under the newly established Republic of China Armed Forces.

 The majority of NRA ground units were reconstituted as the Republic of China Army (ROCA), while the former military police component became the Republic of China Military Police.
 The Air Force and Air Defense Troops were combined to form the Republic of China Air Force.
 Together with the Republic of China Navy, these services constituted the unified armed forces of the post-war Republic of China.

-Structure

-Elite German-trained divisions of the National Revolutionary Army before the Battle of Wuhan.
+Organization

 A platoon of the National Revolutionary Army marching in Brodie helmets during a parade in Burma in 1943.

-Over the course of its existence, the National Revolutionary Army (NRA) recruited approximately 4,300,000 regular soldiers.
-Its forces were organised into a total of 515 divisions, which included:
+Over the course of its existence, the NRA recruited approximately 4,300,000 regular soldiers.
+Its forces were organized into a total of 515 divisions, which included: